IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-cluster-setup.md

 ![View cluster list](images/rhm-cluster-list.png)

+## Additional resources
-## Using Marketplace with CRC
+### Using Marketplace with CRC
-Follow the instructions as shown [here](../../articles/rhm-crc/rhm-with-crc.md) to setup Marketplace on your local machine.
+Follow this [article](https://developers.redhat.com/blog/2020/09/09/install-red-hat-openshift-operators-on-your-laptop-using-red-hat-codeready-containers-and-red-hat-marketplace/) to setup Marketplace on your local machine.